openstack-archive/deb-python-pager/README.rst

 ..function:: **page(content, [pagecallback=prompt])**

-  Output `content` iterable, calling `pagecallback` function after each page with page number as a parameter.
-Default `prompt()` callback shows page number with 'Press any key . . . ' prompt and waits for keypress.
+  Output `content` iterable, calling `pagecallback` function after each page with page number as a parameter.  `pagecallback` function may return False to terminate pagination.

+  Default `prompt()` callback shows  page number with 'Press any key to continue . . . ' prompt, waits for keypress and aborts if 'q', ESC or Ctrl-C are pressed.

 ..function:: **echo(msg)**